aaronbloomfield/ccc/hws/auction/index.md

 - We are going to grade this by creating a very short auction -- a minute or so.
 In your `startAuction()`, only one of the time parameters must be non-zero.
 - When a successful auction finishes, you will have to transfer the NFT to the winning bidder; you should use `safeTransferFrom()` instead of `transferFrom()` (see [here](https://ethereum.stackexchange.com/questions/120996/what-is-the-difference-between-safetransferfrom-and-transferfrom-functions-i) for details)
 - Make sure that *anybody* can mint an NFT via your NFT Manager
+- Remix does not seem to show return values for transactions to the blockchain (but will do it when deployed to the Javascript environment).
+You can check the explorer page for your transaction to check the return value.
+- To get the current time in a contract, use `block.timestamp` -- it returns a UNIX timestamp.
+Likely you should keep track of all your times this way.
+You can search online for UNIX timestamp converters, if you need them.
+Note that the `now` keyword, which was used in lieu of `block.timestamp`, is deprecated, and you should use `block.timestamp` instead.

 ### Submission